As a future Minnesota accounting student, you can choose from a range of over 70 institutions offering undergraduate and graduate degrees.

 |South Central College

 |Vermilion Community College

 The Best in Minnesota: The Carlson School of Management

-The Carlson School of Management at the University of Minnesota offers the highest ranked accounting program in the state, including an undergraduate degree in accounting and a Master of Accountancy.
+The Carlson School of Management at the University of Minnesota offers the highest-ranked accounting program in the state.
+In addition to the standard four-year education, they also offer undergraduate degrees in accounting and a Master of Accountancy.

-This prestigious school combines top quality coursework with real-world experience and connects students to the thriving business community of the Twin Cities and beyond.
+This prestigious school combines top-quality coursework with real-world experience.
+Consequently, it easily connects students to the thriving business community of the Twin Cities and beyond.

-The Master of Accountancy at Carlson School is AACBS-accredited and allows students to complete the 150 credits required to be granted a CPA license in Minnesota.
+The Master of Accountancy at Carlson School is AACBS-accredited, allowing students to complete the 150 credits required to be granted a CPA license in Minnesota.
 Moreover, the Master’s degree can help students with different backgrounds to prepare for the CPA exam.

-In addition to courses in accounting, taxation, finance, marketing, management and information systems, the program offers a tax track with elective tax courses from the Master of Business Taxation program.
+Some topics covered in the Carlson School of Management include accounting, taxation, finance, marketing, management, and information systems.
+Furthermore, the program offers a tax track with elective tax courses from the Master of Business Taxation program.